PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ### 8.2 Early-Stage Software

-MeetUp is in early-stage development.
+DASH is in early-stage development.
 You acknowledge that the App may contain bugs, errors, or incomplete features, and you use the App at your own risk.

 ### 8.3 No Liability for User Content